What is the future of email marketing?

-What’s to be in automation in email marketing for next year?
-We know you’re curious, which is why we’ve compiled this list of the 14 biggest email marketing automation trends for 2019.
+Also, to sate your curiosity, we’ve compiled this list of the 14 biggest email marketing automation trends for 2019.

 Email and marketing automation make our lives as marketers simpler in many regards.
-We no longer have to be tethered to our computers, waiting for that perfect moment to send an email when receptivity would be highest.
+As mentioned, we no longer have to be tethered to our computers, waiting for that perfect moment to send an email when receptivity would be highest.
 Instead, we can let automation software schedule our emails for us.

 There’s also no more need to sit and cherry-pick every lead, studying their demographics to categorize them.
 Software does that job for us, too.